ais-lab/pl2map/README.md

 ```

 ## Acknowledgement
-This code is built based on [Limap](https://github.com/cvg/limap).
+This code is built based on [Limap](https://github.com/cvg/limap), and [LineTR](https://github.com/yosungho/LineTR).
 We thank the authors for their useful source code.